-The financial report is prepared on the historical cost basis except for investment properties, which are stated at their fair value.
+The financial report is prepared on the historical cost basis unless otherwise stated.

 The Company is of a kind referred to in ASIC Class Order 98/100 dated 10 July 1998 (updated by CO 05/641 effective 28 July 2005 and CO 06/51 effective 31 January 2006) and in accordance with the Class Order, amounts in the financial report and Directors' Report have been rounded off to the nearest thousand dollars, unless otherwise stated.